 You'll want to develop a few important metrics to help you measure employees.
-This could be sales revenues, customer ratings, errors, accidents, finished products, or finished projects.
+These could include sales revenues, customer ratings, errors, accidents, finished products, or finished projects.
 Use just a few, and make sure they're tied to clear company goals.

 Performance evaluations have the potential to be both helpful and hurtful when it comes to legal matters.
 That said, here are some general dos and don’ts that are helpful to know when it comes to employee evaluations and legal issues.

 Do: - Keep notes on employee performance throughout the year.
 Include dates of incidents, both negative and positive, with a description. - Talk to employees about issues and give them a chance to improve. - Document your evaluations.

 Don't: - Undo at-will employment.
 In nearly all states employees work at-will, meaning employers can terminate without a reason.
 Don't undo this by promising long-term employment. - Be inconsistent.
 Discrimination claims crop up when an employer is perceived as treating people differently in the same situations. - Retaliate against employees who voice concerns about potential legal violations or wage and hour issues.